MEVIT4701 – Screen Technologies

 The exam for this course is a term paper of up to ten (10) pages, where each page is calculated to approximately 2300 characters excluding spaces.
 The page count does not include the front page, literature list/bibliography or appendices.

-The obligatory activities must be fulfilled to be able to hand in the term paper.
+The compulsory activities must be approved to be able to hand in the term paper.

 Language of examination